 - Cost per square foot

-Once you’ve decided how you want to charge your clients, you need to write out an agreement and have your clients sign a contract to seal the deal.
+Once you’ve decided how you want to charge your clients, you need to write out an agreement and have your clients sign an interior design contract to seal the deal.

 7. Promote the heck out of your business